Bijuva 1/100 (Estradiol (As Hemihydrate) And Progesterone)

 Frequently Asked Questions

-Alcohol is not expected to interact with Bijuva 1/100, but you should discuss with your doctor about the possible effects of drinking alcohol while taking this medicine.
+Alcohol is not expected to interact with Bijuva 1/100, but discuss with your doctor if you consume alcohol regularly.

 Important Disclaimer